Zeta Functions and Bernoulli Numbers: Infinite Sums and Regularization

 S = −1/12

-Of course, the series 1 + 2 + 3 + ··· diverges, so this method lacks classical rigor.
-One way to regularize it is to introduce a damping factor, as illustrated below:
+Of course, the ordinary series 1 + 2 + 3 + ··· diverges, so this manipulation is not rigorous in the usual sense.
+One way to make the idea precise is to introduce a damping factor, as illustrated below.

 Damped oscillation of the sum of natural numbers